dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 some cardinality for that property.
 Similarly, a value is allowed to have a subproperty of `kb:valueHas` only if the value's class has some cardinality for that property.

-Knora supports, and attempts to enforce, the following cardinality constraints:
+DSP-API supports, and attempts to enforce, the following cardinality constraints:

 - `owl:cardinality 1`:
   _Exactly One `1`_ - A resource of this class must have exactly one instance of the specified property.